Pregnancy and Neonatal Registry

 Fetal Growth Restriction and Stillbirth

 Transmission from Mother to Baby

 Modelling and opinion on the extent and peak of the outbreak suggests a broad time period over which the virus may impact on global populations.
-Our proposed registry will provide weekly feedback of data to the clinical community and will allow them to adapt their response based on the most the current information available.
+Our proposed registry will provide fortnightly feedback of data to the clinical community and will allow them to adapt their response based on the most the current information available.

 The study has built a registry for women affected by COVID-19 in pregnancy.
 The registry is now live.

 To form a data resource to develop optimal care for maternity services during COVID-19.

 The study will produce regular reports available for healthcare professionals and researchers globally.